iprapas/iprapas.github.io/content/posts/python-virtualenv.md

 ### Step 2 (Installation)

-Now you need to tell to make your shell aware of the existence of these libraries.
+Now you need to make your shell aware of the existence of these libraries.
 Add the following lines to your `~/.bashrc`:

 ```bash
 export WORKON_HOME=$HOME/.virtualenvs